dirkjanm/PKINITtools/README.md

 # PKINIT tools

 This repository contains some utilities for playing with PKINIT and certificates.
 The tools are built on [minikerberos](https://github.com/skelsec/minikerberos/tree/master/minikerberos) and [impacket](https://github.com/SecureAuthCorp/impacket).
+Accompanying blogpost with more context: <https://dirkjanm.io/ntlm-relaying-to-ad-certificate-services/>

 ## Installation
 These tools are only compatible with Python 3.5+.
 Clone the repository from GitHub, install the dependencies and you should be good to go: